Artaxerxes I: Interpretations of actions

 Roger Williams, a 17th-century Christian minister and founder of Rhode Island, interpreted several passages in the Old and New Testament to support limiting government interference in religious matters.
 Williams published The Bloudy Tenent of Persecution for Cause of Conscience, arguing for a separation of church and state based on biblical reasoning.
 Williams believed that Israel was a unique covenant kingdom and not an appropriate model for New Testament Christians who believed that the Old Testament covenant had been fulfilled.
 Therefore, the more informative Old Testament examples of civil government were "good" non-covenant kings such as Artaxerxes, who tolerated the Jews and did not insist that they follow his state religion.
+(Note: Mary Boyce, Professor of Iranian Studies, refers to Artaxerxes I as a "Zoroastrian prince".)

 Medical analysis

-According to a paper published in 2011, the discrepancy in Artaxerxes’ limb lengths may have arisen as a result of the inherited disease neurofibromatosis.
+According to a paper published in 2011, the discrepancy in Artaxerxes' limb lengths may have arisen as a result of the inherited disease neurofibromatosis.